The intellect of those you meet in life will vary.

 If you find yourself potentially being affected by the naivety of another, you will need to correct their incompetence for your own sake as well as theirs.
-People do not enjoy being labelled as wrong however, and the fact that their lack of knowledge has the possibility of affecting you can make you reactionary in your approach.
+People do not enjoy being labelled as wrong however, and the fact that their lack of knowledge has the possibility of affecting you can make you reactive in your approach.

 The risk of correcting someone in an unfavorable way will only worsen any issues which were birthed due to their initial mistakes.
 People can become vengeful, upset, and malicious in the face of those correcting them.
 They can hold onto negative associations for a long time, and any status you gain by vehemently correcting them may not be worth it.

 No Fault of The Naive Person